-Steamboat Springs, surrounded by national forests and wilderness areas, is a high-elevation city located in Colorado’s Yampa Valley.
-The city is located along the western ridge of the Continental Divide and provides year-round recreational activities for visitors and locals.
+Steamboat Springs, surrounded by national forests and wilderness areas, is a high-elevation city located in Colorado’s Yampa Valley in the northwest section of the state.
+The city is situated along the western ridge of the Continental Divide and provides year-round recreational activities for visitors and locals.
 Steamboat Lake State Park, located at the base of Hahn's Peak, is just 27 miles north of Steamboat Springs, and it is one of the Colorado State Parks that brings visitors for recreational activities year-round.

 Visitors will enjoy Colorado’s iconic mountainous terrain driving to and from the state park.
 RVers, driving from almost any direction, can guarantee that they will drive through one or more mountain passes along the way to Steamboat Lake State Park.
 Some passes have steep grades and switchbacks and winter driving restrictions.
 Almost every pass has spectacular views at the summit, so plan to stop and get a picture with miles of Colorado mountaintops in the distance.

 Inside the park, you will find well-kept roads.
 Some of the park roads are gravel or dirt, and many of the streets are narrow with low-hanging branches.
 You will have to take it easy and slow, especially during the rainy season when you may encounter muddy roads.
 It is best to park the rig and walk or ride a bike where you want to go when you can.